microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0-beta/Get-MgGroupOnenoteNotebookSection.md

 # Get-MgGroupOnenoteNotebookSection

 ## SYNOPSIS
-Retrieve a list of section objects from the specified notebook.
+The sections in the notebook.
+Read-only.
+Nullable.

 ## SYNTAX